akveo/nebular/docs/assets/articles/server-deployment.md

-Though in the development Nebular app consist of a number of TypeScript, SASS, etc files, the built package is just a bunch HTML/JavaScript/CSS files.
+Though in the development Nebular app consists of a number of TypeScript, SASS, etc files, the built package is just a bunch HTML/JavaScript/CSS files.
 No other processing is needed to get them running in a browser.
 So to deploy the app you basically need two simple steps: